9 Best Fall Drives in Colorado to See Mountain Autumn Colors

 In fact, you’ll even drive through a valley called South Park (where the TV show fictitiously takes place).

 You’ll be driving through the mountains, then all of a sudden, you’ll arrive on this flat plain, high in the Rocky Mountains.
+The valley covers about 1000 square miles, and can sometimes feel like you’re not moving forward at all.

 It’s a very big flat area and it can be a real surprise because you’re up so high in the mountains.